The Bankrate promise

 How do you know you’re really ready for a mortgage?
-There are some signs that might point to yes, according to a study out of Freddie Mac.
+There are some signs that might point to yes, according to a recent study by Freddie Mac.
 These include:

-One of the bigger determining factors: your credit score.
-A score of 661 or higher places you in the creditworthy category, according to the study.
+- Your credit score: One of the bigger determining factors for mortgage approval, a credit score of 661 or higher places you in the creditworthy category, according to the study.
 If your score is between 600 and 660, you could be close to being ready for a mortgage, but not there yet.
 If your score is 599 or lower, you’re likely not ready to take on the additional debt.

 How to improve your finances before getting a mortgage